California lawmakers fast-track bill that would require online sellers to verify their identity

 Requiring platforms to monitor all transactions, including those happening offline, is an impossible task, Szabo said.

-Democratic California state Sen. Nancy Skinner, who authored the measure, said law enforcement needs the tool to go after professional reseller schemes.
+Democratic California state Sen. Nancy Skinner, who authored the measure, said law enforcement needs the tool to go after professional reseller schemes, citing a case in San Diego in which a couple made roughly $8 million from selling stolen goods online.
 Online marketplaces are also already collecting information from users through the privacy policy they have to agree to in order to use the platforms in the first place, she added.

 “The only people they would have to get that information from are high-volume sellers, not every single person who uses their site,” she said.